AmChuri/vue-dashboard/README.md

 Note: These are in no particular order, start and do whatever you like.
 If you have a good idea on how to solve one of these problems, it would be a good idea to start with that problem.
 We appreaciate nice UI/UX implementations, but we also appreaciate efficient and smart data structure/logic implementations.

 If you have an additional idea, that would bring our operators forward and is not on this stretch goal list, please feel free to implement that as well, or even just write about it in this or some other file.
 We also love people that think about their tasks and are able to think like the people whose problems they solve.

+## Screenshots

+Some screenshots to get you started/so that you know, that you're on the right path.

+(frontend output)[./screenshots/start_frontend_output.png] shows the raw, initial frontend that the previous developer left for you.

+(terminal output)[./screenshots/start_terminal_output.png] show the raw terminal output, that you will see once you ran all the correct commands to get the frontend and api started.